yitznewton/procslyte/README.md

 ![HHVM not tested](http://img.shields.io/hhvm/yitznewton/procslyte.svg)
 ![BSD 2-Clause license](http://img.shields.io/packagist/l/yitznewton/procslyte.svg)

+# ProCSLyte
-# ProCSLyte: a PHP processor for Citation Style Language (CSL)
+## A PHP processor for Citation Style Language (CSL)

 This library is a processor for CSL.
 See
 [the specification](http://citationstyles.org/downloads/specification.html#text).

+ProCSLyte is in very early development; it is not yet usable to generate citations.

 ## Installation